jlemenager/Pathrise-Website/README.md

-# Pathrise-Website
+# Pathways-Website

-Here is a quick layout and animation idea for Pathrise's website.
+Here is a quick layout and animation idea for Pathways' website.